shivanshdave/2020-432/projects/project1/approved_proposals.md

 # Approved Project 1 Proposals

-There are 38 proposals in total this semester.
+There are 38 proposals in total this semester, for 49 students.

 Proposals that have been approved by Dr. Love have a grade of 10 on Canvas, and are listed below.
 If your approved project is listed below as unnamed, please email a new title (maximum 85 characters, including spaces) to `431-help` with the subject heading: **Project 1 Proposal New Title** at your earliest convenience.